Roland Jackson Memorial Music Research Fellowship

 Any researcher, including undergraduate and graduate students, faculty, performers, or independent scholars, is eligible to apply.

 - Applicants’ research product (paper, presentation, chapter, thesis, dissertation, or other study) must be in a subject area represented in Prof. Jackson’s papers.

 - A copy of the research product is added to the Roland Jackson Collection in Special Collections.

 Fellowship currently paused.
 Please stay tuned for updates.

 The Roland Jackson Memorial Music Research Fellowship was established by a bequest of Professor Roland Jackson, who taught at The Claremont Graduate University from 1970 until his retirement in 1994; he passed away in June 2015.
 While at CGU, Prof. Jackson founded the scholarly journal Performance Practice Review.
 As a music historian, Prof. Jackson’s research and publications were far-ranging, and his collection includes his research in performance practice, early music, 19th-century music, film music, and computer music studies.

-Please submit the following documents as a single PDF to Jackson Research Fellowship (JacksonFellowship@library.claremont.edu) by April 30, 2022
+Please submit the following documents as a single PDF to Jackson Research Fellowship (JacksonFellowship@library.claremont.edu).

 - Cover letter